Zabrimus/eismann/README.md

 ### -Dstream-channels.save-to=/\<path>/\<filename>
 If set the export dialog offers an additional button.
 The selectes streams will be written to the configured file.

+### -Depgd-channelmap.save-to=/\<path>/\<filename>
+If set the export dialog offers an additional button.
+A fragment for epgd channelmap.conf will be written to the configured file.

 ## Development mode
 If you want to run the application in development mode, then use the command
 ```